akashkumar-d/akashkumar-d.github.io/_publications/2021-12-01-neurips-best-case-counterexamples.md

 pdfurl: https://papers.nips.cc/paper/2021/file/e22dd5dabde45eda5a1a67772c8e25dd-Paper.pdf
 selected: false
 abstract: |
-  We study the sample complexity of teaching—termed the teaching dimension (TD)—in the learning-with-equivalence-queries (LwEQ) paradigm.
-In this setting, a learner queries whether a proposed hypothesis matches the target; a teacher answers “yes” or supplies a counterexample.
-While prior work focuses on worst-case or random counterexamples, we consider an optimal teacher who provides best-case counterexamples.
-We introduce LwEQ-TD to capture teaching complexity (number of queries) under this paradigm and show that best-case counterexamples can significantly reduce the number of queries across various hypothesis classes.
-We also establish new connections between LwEQ-TD and classical notions of TD in learning-from-samples.
+  We study the sample complexity of teaching, termed as "teaching dimension" (TD) in the literature, for the learning-with-equivalence-queries (LwEQ) paradigm.
+  More concretely, we consider a learner who asks equivalence queries (i.e., “is the queried hypothesis the target hypothesis?”), and a teacher responds either “yes” or “no” along with a counterexample to the queried hypothesis.
+This learning paradigm has been extensively studied when the learner receives worst-case or random counterexamples; in this paper, we consider the optimal teacher who picks best-case counterexamples to teach the target hypothesis within a hypothesis class.
+For this optimal teacher, we introduce LwEQ-TD, a notion of TD capturing the teaching complexity (i.e., the number of queries made) in this paradigm.
+We show that a significant reduction in queries can be achieved with best-case counterexamples, in contrast to worst-case or random counterexamples, for different hypothesis classes.
+Furthermore, we establish new connections of LwEQ-TD to the well-studied notions of TD in the learning-from-samples paradigm.
 ---